Giskard-AI/giskard-hub/script-docs/hub/ui/access-rights.rst

 .. note::

-    Users need to first login before an admin can give them any permissions in the Hub.
+    Users need to log in first before an admin can give them any permissions in the Hub.